castelao/CoTeDe/README.rst

 For CTD profiles and TSG time series it uses the `PySeabird package <http://seabird.castelao.net>`_, so it can interpret directly the SeaBird's .cnv output file.

-This is the result from several generations of quality control systems, which started in 2006, while I was applying the quality control of termosalinographs at AOML-NOAA, USA.
+This is the result from several generations of quality control systems, which started in 2006, while I was developing the quality control of termosalinographs at AOML-NOAA, USA.
 Later I was advising the quality control of the brazilian hydrography of PIRATA.